MostAwesomeDude/brismu/src/2-saske/geometry.md

 linji2 cardinality is at least 1, but plita2 cardinality is at least 3.
 This is because plita1 is fixed by plita2; linji1 is "a line", but plita2 is "the plane".

+nicfa4 and nicfa5 aren't useful to us here.
+I'm replacing nicfa4 and folks can put {la brismu} for nicfa5 to indicate that they're using our definition instead.

 ## Physical